 Please check the recipe card at the bottom of the post for exact quantities and instructions (scroll down).

-You can make the cakes, coconut filling and buttercream (if using) up to 2 days in advance.
-Cover and refrigerated.
-Then remove them from the refrigerator about an hour or so before you’re ready to frost your cake.
-This will allow them to come to room temperature and they will be easier to frost.
+You can make the cakes, coconut filling, and buttercream (if using) up to 2 days in advance.
+Cover and refrigerate.
+Then remove them from the refrigerator about an hour before you’re ready to frost your cake.
+This will allow them to come to room temperature and be easier to frost.

 - Easy Eggless Vanilla Pound Cake